Design considerations for the machine learning compute servers include:

 - Processor and memory—We recommend Intel Xeon Platinum or Gold processors for virtualization.
 We recommend at least 384 GB memory for memory-intensive AI workloads.

 - GPUs—The PowerEdge servers can be configured with NVIDIA A100 or A30 GPUs.
 The A100 GPU is recommended for deep learning and training of complex neural networks.
 The A30 GPU is recommended for AI inference, language processing, conversational AI, and recommender systems.

 - Storage for VMware ESXi—An ESXi server can be installed in the SD card or the BOSS controller.

-- Network adapters—As noted in Table 2, the 25 GbE design uses the ConnectX-5 network adapter and the 100 GbE design uses the ConnectX-6 network adapters.
-The 100 GbE design also uses Intel X710 10 GbE network adapter for management, vSphere vMotion, and other VMs that do not require 100 GbE traffic.
+- Network adapters—As shown in Table 2, the 25 GbE design uses the ConnectX-5 network adapter and the 100 GbE design uses the ConnectX-6 network adapters.
+The 100 GbE design also uses the Intel X710 10 GbE network adapter for management, vSphere vMotion, and other VMs that do not require 100 GbE traffic.